farukh43/Jira_Cloud_API/README.md

-This is JIRA Cloud API Testing Collection and its environment we can import in POstman
+This is JIRA Cloud API Testing Collection and its environment we can import in Postman